FHA Mortgage Guidelines On Collection Accounts And Charge Offs

-If you have medical collection accounts with a credit balance, the above rule does not apply.
-You can dispute a derogatory medical collection credit item with a balance and are exempt from the dispute rules and regulation.
+Borrowers medical collection accounts with a credit balance, the above rule does not apply.
+Borrowers can dispute a derogatory medical collection credit item with a balance and are exempt from the dispute rules and regulation.

 Do Not Pay Off Old Collection Accounts Without Negotiating